touying-typ/touying/src/core.typ

 /// })
 /// ```
 ///
-/// - `config` is the configuration of the slide.
+/// - config (dictionary): The configuration of the slide.
 You can use `config-xxx` to set the configuration of the slide.
-For more several configurations, you can use `utils.merge-dicts` to merge them.
+For more configurations, you can use `utils.merge-dicts` to merge them.
 ///
-/// - `repeat` is the number of subslides.
-Default is `auto`，which means touying will automatically calculate the number of subslides.
+/// - repeat (auto): The number of subslides.
+Default is `auto`, which means touying will automatically calculate the number of subslides.
 ///
 ///   The `repeat` argument is necessary when you use `#slide(repeat: 3, self => [ .. ])` style code to create a slide.
 The callback-style `uncover` and `only` cannot be detected by touying automatically.
 ///
-/// - `setting` is the setting of the slide.
+/// - setting (function): The setting of the slide.
 You can use it to add some set/show rules for the slide.
 ///
-/// - `composer` is the composer of the slide.
+/// - composer (function | array): The composer of the slide.
 You can use it to set the layout of the slide.
 ///
 ///   For example, `#slide(composer: (1fr, 2fr, 1fr))[A][B][C]` to split the slide into three parts.
-The first and the last parts will take 1/4 of the slide, and the second part will take 1/2 of the slide.
+The first and last parts will take 1/4 of the slide, and the second part will take 1/2 of the slide.
 ///
 ///   If you pass a non-function value like `(1fr, 2fr, 1fr)`, it will be assumed to be the first argument of the `components.side-by-side` function.
 ///
 ///   The `components.side-by-side` function is a simple wrapper of the `grid` function.
 It means you can use the `grid.cell(colspan: 2, ..)` to make the cell take 2 columns.
 ///
-///   For example, `#slide(composer: 2)[A][B][#grid.cell(colspan: 2)[Footer]] will make the `Footer` cell take 2 columns.
+///   For example, `#slide(composer: 2)[A][B][#grid.cell(colspan: 2)[Footer]]` will make the `Footer` cell take 2 columns.
 ///
 ///   If you want to customize the composer, you can pass a function to the `composer` argument.
 The function should receive the contents of the slide and return the content of the slide, like `#slide(composer: grid.with(columns: 2))[A][B]`.
 ///
-/// - `..bodies` is the contents of the slide.
+/// - bodies (array): The contents of the slide.
 You can call the `slide` function with syntax like `#slide[A][B][C]` to create a slide.
+///
+/// -> content
 #let touying-slide(
   self: none,
   config: (:),